ellessenne/dotfiles/README.md

 # dotfiles

 A collection of dotfiles for macOS, mostly for my own use -- I always seem to forget about these!
-The last update of this repository is after upgrading to macOS 11 Big Sur.
+The last update of this repository includes settings from a machine running macOS Big Sur 11.6.

 ### Locale Warnings on macOS